 - Prepare your soil by mixing in some compost, even out the surface of the soil, and then wet it down lightly.

 - Press the seeds gently into the surface of the soil.
 Dill seeds need light to germinate, so they should either remain bare on the surface or cover very lightly with soil, about 1/8 of an inch.

-- Plant a group of 3 seeds every 4-6 inches, in rows spaced 12 inches apart.
+- Plant a group of three seeds every four to six inches, in rows spaced 12 inches apart.

 - Provide a gentle daily watering until seedlings emerge.

-Just so you know, germination can take 10-14 days, or sometimes longer.
+Just so you know, germination can take 10 to 14 days, or sometimes longer.

-When the seedlings are a few inches tall, thin out the weaker ones so that there is one plant spaced every 4 inches.
+When the seedlings are a few inches tall, thin out the weaker ones so that there is one plant spaced every four inches.

 And don’t forget to eat the thinned seedlings!

-If you live in a dry climate like I do, growing your dill plants 4 inches apart will work great.
+If you live in a dry climate like I do, growing your dill plants four inches apart will work great.

-However, if you live in a more humid climate, leave 6 inches between each plant instead.
+However, if you live in a more humid climate, leave six inches between each plant instead.